Stina Blackstenius: BK Häcken

 Ahead of the 2020 season, Blackstenius moved to Kopparbergs/Göteborg FC (later rebranded BK Häcken).
 A dispute between Linköping and Göteborg in regard to the transfer had to be settled by the Swedish Football Association's arbitration committee with neither party wishing to comment on the nature of the dispute.
 In her debut season with the club, Göteborg won the 2020 Damallsvenskan.
 On 4 April 2021, Blackstenius scored the only goal in a 2020–21 Svenska Cupen semi-final win over FC Rosengård before scoring again in the final as BK Häcken beat Eskilstuna United 3–0.
 In the 2021 season, Häcken finished second behind Rosengård.
 Blackstenius led the league in both goals (17) and assists (8).
 In November 2021, she was named to the 20-player Ballon d'Or shortlist.
 Blackstenius left the club upon the expiry of her contract at the end of the 2021 season.

 Arsenal

-On 14 January 2022, English FA Women's Super League club Arsenal confirmed the signing of Blackstenius on a free transfer.
+On 14 January 2022, English Super League club Arsenal confirmed the signing of Blackstenius on a free transfer.
 She made her debut five days later, as a 69th-minute substitute for Vivianne Miedema in a 1–0 defeat at home to Manchester United in the League Cup quarter-finals.
+She scored her first goal for Arsenal on 5 February 2022 against Manchester United, tying the game 1–1 in the 78th minute.
+In the 2022–23 Conti Cup final against Chelsea, Blackstenius scored a goal making it 1–1 in the eventual 3–1 win for Arsenal.
+She scored a hat trick against Reading in the 2023–24 Conti Cup.
+She scored a first-half hat trick in the 4–0 win against Aston Villa in the 2023–24 Conti Cup semifinal.
+In the final, she scored the game-winning goal in the 116th minute of overtime, beating Chelsea 1–0 to lift the trophy.
+In the away match against Manchester City, Arsenal were down by one until Blackstenius scored in the 89th and 92nd minute, beating City away from home for the first time in seven years.

+On 24 May 2025, Blackstenius was introduced as a 67th minute substitute in the 2025 UEFA Champions League final against Barcelona.
+In the 74th minute, she scored the only goal of the match, winning Arsenal their second Champions League title.

 International career

 Youth

-On 30 October 2012, Blackstenius made her Sweden under-17 debut during 2013 UEFA Women's Under-17 Championship qualification, scoring a hattrick in a 9–0 win over Croatia.
-As an under-19 international, Blackstenius featured prominently at the 2015 UEFA Women's Under-19 Championship.
+On 30 October 2012, Blackstenius made her Sweden under-17 debut during 2013 UEFA Under-17 Championship qualification, scoring a hattrick in a 9–0 win over Croatia.
+As an under-19 international, Blackstenius featured prominently at the 2015 UEFA Under-19 Championship.
 She finished as tournament's top goalscorer after scoring six goals for the victorious Swedish team, including two in the 3–1 final win over Spain.
 In total she scored 50 goals in 49 appearances while representing Sweden at various youth age groups.